opensearch-project/sql/docs/user/ppl/interfaces/protocol.rst

     {
       "error": {
-        "reason": "Error occurred in OpenSearch engine: no such index [unknown]", "details": "org.opensearch.index.IndexNotFoundException: no such index [unknown]\nFor more details, please send request for Json format to see the raw response from OpenSearch engine.", "type": "IndexNotFoundException"
+        "reason": "Error occurred in OpenSearch engine: no such index [unknown]", "details": "[unknown] IndexNotFoundException[no such index [unknown]]\nFor more details, please send request for Json format to see the raw response from OpenSearch engine.", "type": "IndexNotFoundException"
       },
       "status": 404